Title IV: What is it and why is it important to you? Title iv schools are an important part of the higher education system.

 Title IV (Title four) was one of the eight different titles in the Higher Education Act of 1965, a law designed “to strengthen the education resources of our colleges and universities and to provide financial assistance for students in post-secondary and higher education.”

-2020-2021 Federal School Code List
+2023-2024 Federal School Code List

-Open it in Excel or another spreadsheet program like Apple Numbers, Google Docs or OpenOffice.
+Open it in Excel or another spreadsheet program like Apple Numbers, Google Docs, or OpenOffice.

 Which Funds Come From Title IV?

-In order to find out if you qualify, you need to fill out the Free Application for Federal Student Aid (FAFSA).
+In order to find out if you qualify for the funds, you need to fill out the Free Application for Federal Student Aid (FAFSA).
 You’re probably in the middle of that right now if you’re looking at these school codes.

-Where Funds Can Be Used
+Where the Funds Can Be Used

 Some of those mandatory fees may include counseling fees, library fees, or lab fees associated with specific courses.
-Remember, if you live off campus in a fun college house – rent isn’t covered by this money!
+Remember, if you live off-campus in a fun college house – rent isn’t covered by this money!
 Think twice before rushing off-campus after Freshman year, because your wallet will thank you.

-Using Funds Elsewhere
+Using Title IV Funds Elsewhere

-While you are initially instructed to use this money for the types of things mentioned above, it is possible to authorize your school to let you use it outside of those charges.
+While you are initially instructed to use this money for the types of things mentioned above, it is possible to authorize your school to let you use Title IV funds outside of those charges.
 Non-authorized charges include things like parking, some healthcare expenses, and previous semesters’ balances on your student account.